 Generate up to 13,000 pounds of log-splitting force with the WEN 6.5-Ton Log Splitter.
 This horizontal, electric log splitter includes a 34-inch stand for splitting logs at waist level, or you can place it on the ground to make loading large logs into the cradle easier.
 The cradle features elevated “wings” to keep logs stable and reduce the risk of a log rolling out.

-BEST GAS-POWERED: Champion 25-Ton Full Beam Gas Log Splitter
+BEST FOR HEAVY DUTY: Champion 25-Ton Full Beam Gas Log Splitter

-Hello, lumberjacks!
 The gas-powered pick on this list is designed for heavy-duty log splitting.
-The Champion comes with its own trailer, featuring 16-inch road-compliant tires and is designed to be towed behind a vehicle that’s fitted with a tow hitch.
-Towing speed is limited to 45 mph (check with your local sheriff’s department before towing on highways).
+The Champion comes with its own trailer and is designed to be towed behind a vehicle that’s fitted with a tow hitch.

 FAQs About Your Log Splitter

 No matter how frequently you chop wood, the best log splitters reduce the time and labor of splitting logs.